International Criminal Court Condemns US Sanctions Order

 Israel’s prime minister, Benjamin Netanyahu, backed the U.S. action, accusing the court of fabricating “outlandish charges” against his country, and praising the U.S. for standing up for what he called truth and justice.

-Associated Press Writers Deb Riechmann and Matthew Lee in Washington contributed to this story.
+Associated Press Writers Deb Riechmann and Matthew Lee in Washington, and Frank Jordans in Berlin contributed to this story.